kudashevs/php-8-new-features/USAGE.md

 docker exec -it php8 /usr/local/bin/php -v
 ```

-## Usage
+## Recommended usage

-The recommended usage is through an SSH connection.
-The ssh server is already set up inside the image and
+The most convenient way of using the PHP 8 container is with an IDE through an SSH connection.
+The ssh server
-is available for use on port 22/tcp.
-To make a connection available you should map the port on your computer
+is already set up inside the image and is available for use on port 22/tcp.
+To make a connection available for
-with the port in the container:
+your local computer you should map your computer's port with the port inside the container:
 ```bash
 docker run --rm -p 2020:22 --name php8 -d php-8-new-features
 ```

-Then the container has started you could use any ssh client to connect to the container:
+Then the container has started you can use any ssh client to connect to the container:
 ```code
 SSH host: localhost
 SSH port: 2020